-economic value not just for Urban&Civic, its partners and customers but also for the wider society.
-As such, our investment, skills and engagement to enable a demonstrable return for all stakeholders.
+We believe that a successful project seeks to create economic value not just for Urban&Civic, its partners and customers but also for the wider society.
+As such, a fundamental element of our approach is to leverage our investment, skills and engagement to enable a demonstrable return for all stakeholders.

-Action Area 1 - Good Quality Employment: Advancing
+Action Area 1 - Good Quality Employment: Advancing knowledge, skills and expertise